$S$, $P$ and $D$-wave resonance contributions to $B_{(s)} \to \eta_c(1S,2S) K\pi$ decays in the perturbative QCD approach: Framework

 The $B_{(s)}$ meson wave function and the charmonium DAs are the same as widely adopted in the PQCD approach~\cite{epjc76-675,npb924-745,epjc79-792,epjc75-293}.
-Below, we briefly describe the $S$, $P$ and $D$-wave kaon-pion DAs and the corresponding time-like form factors.
-The $S$-wave kaon-pion DAs are introduced in analogous to the case of two-pion ones~\cite{prd91-094024},
+Very recently, a new method was proposed to calculate the $B$ meson light-cone DA from lattice QCD, which can be used as an updated input for the $B$ meson DA in the future~\cite{1908-09933}.
+Below, we briefly describe the $S$, $P$, and $D$-wave kaon-pion DAs and the corresponding time-like form factors.
+The $S$-wave kaon-pion DAs are introduced analogously to the case of two-pion ones~\cite{prd91-094024},

-In what follows the subscripts $S$, $P$, and $D$ always associate with the corresponding partial waves.
+In what follows the subscripts $S$, $P$, and $D$ are always associated with the corresponding partial waves.

-We will use the asymptotic forms for the twist-3 ones, but no knowledge on the twist-2 is available at present.
-We shall adopt similar formulas as the ones for a scalar meson~\cite{plb730-336,prd73-014017}, bearing in mind large uncertainties that may be introduced by this approximation.
-The detailed expressions of various twists DAs are described below,
+We will use the asymptotic forms for the twist-3 DAs, but no knowledge on the twist-2 DAs is available at present.
+We shall adopt similar formulas as those for a scalar meson~\cite{plb730-336,prd73-014017}, bearing in mind large uncertainties that may be introduced by this approximation.
+The detailed expressions of DAs of various twists are as follows:

 where the Gegenbauer polynomials $C_{1}^{3/2}(t)=3t$, $C_{3}^{3/2}t=\frac{5}{2}t(7t^2-3)$ with $t=1-2z$ and $\mu_S=\omega/(m_2-m_1)$.
-The Gegenbauer moments $B_{1,3}$ and the related running current quark masses can be referred to Refs.~\cite{prd73-014017,prd77-014034,prd78-014006}.
-It should be stressed that there is less information about the scalar resonance $K_0^*(1950)^0$, we only test the sensitivity of the branching ratios on the first odd Gegenbauer moment $B_1$ in our work.
+The Gegenbauer moments $B_{1,3}$ and the related running current quark masses can be found in Refs.~\cite{prd73-014017,prd77-014034,prd78-014006}.
+It should be stressed that there is less information about the scalar resonance $K_0^*(1950)^0$, and we only test the sensitivity of the branching ratios on the first odd Gegenbauer moment $B_1$ in our work.

-If there are overlapping resonances or there is a significant interference with a nonresonant (NR) component both in the same partial wave, the relativistic Breit-Wigner (RBW) function leads to unitarity violation within the isobar model~\cite{0712-1605}.
+If there are overlapping resonances or there is significant interference with a nonresonant component both in the same partial wave, the relativistic Breit-Wigner (RBW) function leads to unitarity violation within the isobar model~\cite{0712-1605}.
 This is the case for the $K\pi$ $S$-wave at low $K\pi$ mass, where the $K^*_0(1430)^0$ resonance interferes strongly with a slowly varying NR $S$-wave component.
-In this work, the time-like scalar form factor $F_S(\omega^2)$ for the $S$-wave $K\pi$ system is parameterized by using a modified LASS line shape~\cite{npb296-493} for the $S$-wave resonance $K^*_0(1430)^0$, which has been widely used in the experimental analysis~\cite{epjc78-1019},
+In this work, the time-like scalar form factor $F_S(\omega^2)$ for the $S$-wave $K\pi$ system is parametrized by using a modified LASS line shape~\cite{npb296-493} for the $S$-wave resonance $K^*_0(1430)^0$, which has been widely used in experimental analyses~\cite{epjc78-1019},

 with